-In our present work, we report that there exists a common GS manifold even in networks of distinctly different time-delay systems.
+In particular, we report that there exists a common GS manifold even in structurally different time-delay systems.
 In other words, there exists a functional relationship even for systems with different fractal dimensions, which maps them to a common GS manifold.
-Further, we also wish to emphasize that our results are not confined to just scalar one-dimensional time-delay systems alone but we confirm that there exists a similar type of synchronization transitions even in the case of time-delay systems of different orders.
-Particularly, we demonstrate that synchronization phenomenon occurs in a system of a Ikeda time-delay system (first order time-delay system) mutually coupled with a Hopfield neural network (a second order time-delay system), and in a system of a MG time-delay system (first order time-delay system) mutually coupled with a plankton model (a third order system with multiple delays) to establish the generic nature of our results.
+Further, we also wish to emphasize that our results are not confined to just scalar one-dimensional time-delay systems alone but we confirm that there exists a similar type of synchronization transition even in the case of time-delay systems of different orders.
+Particularly, we demonstrate that the phenomenon of GS manifests in a system of Ikeda time-delay system (first order time-delay system) mutually coupled with a Hopfield neural network (a second order time-delay system), and in a system of a MG time-delay system (first order time-delay system) mutually coupled with a plankton model (a third order system with multiple delays) to establish the generic nature of our results.
 Stability of GS manifold in unidirectionally coupled systems is usually determined by examining the conditional Lyapunov exponents of the synchronization manifold~\cite{kocarev96,pyragas96} or the Lyapunov exponents of the coupled system itself~\cite{moskalenko12}.
-Here, we will estimate the maximal transverse Lyapunov exponent (MTLE) to determine the asymptotic stability of the CS manifold of each of the systems with their corresponding auxiliary systems starting from different initial conditions, which in turn asserts the stability of GS between the original distinctly nonidentical time-delay systems.
-Further, we will also estimate the cross correlation (CC) and the correlation of probability of recurrence (CPR) to establish the relation between GS and PS (here GS and PS always occur simultaneously in structurally different time-delay systems).
+Here, we will estimate the maximal transverse Lyapunov exponent (MTLE) to determine the asymptotic stability of the CS manifold of each of the systems with their corresponding auxiliary systems starting from different initial conditions, which in turn asserts the stability of GS between the original structurally different time-delay systems.
+Further, we will also estimate the cross correlation (CC) and the correlation of probability of recurrence (CPR) to establish the relation between GS and PS (where GS and PS always occur simultaneously in structurally different time-delay systems).
 CC essentially gives a much better statistical average of the synchronization error, which is being widely studied to characterize CS.
 Further, CPR is a recurrence quantification tool~\cite{marwan07}, which effectively characterizes the existence of PS especially in highly non-phase-coherent hyperchaotic attractors usually exhibited by time-delay systems~\cite{senthil06}.
 It is also to be noted that the auxiliary system approach has some practical limitations.
-This method fails for systems whose dynamical equations are not known.
-Particularly, CS between response and auxiliary systems arises only when their initial conditions are set to be in the same basin of attraction.
-Due to the above limitations of the auxiliary system approach, we have also calculated the mutual false nearest neighbor (MFNN) which doubly confirms our results.
-In addition, an analytical stability condition using the Krasovskii-Lyapunov theory is also deduced in suitable cases.
+This method fails for systems whose dynamical equations are not known and also CS between response and auxiliary systems arises only when their initial conditions are set to be in the same basin of attraction.
+Due to the above limitations of the auxiliary system approach, we have also calculated the MFNN which doubly confirms our results.